crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 Editing the proof is modeled after editing a commit message through `git commit`.
 As you can see helpful documentation is available in the editor.
-Don't forget to read it at some point.
+Don't forget to read it at some [point](https://github.com/crev-dev/cargo-crev/blob/master/crev-lib/rc/doc/editing-trust.md).

 When creating a *trust proof* you have to decide on the trust level, and optionally add a comment about the nature of this trust relationship.

 ## Transitive effective trust

-When you are done, have saved the proof and closed the editor, you should be able query all the ids you trust.
+When you are done, have saved the proof and closed the editor, you should be able to query all the ids you trust.

 ```text